colah/ByronTrialNotes/daily-notes/day18.md

 * Package stopped at border for ...
 * Mr. Sonne purchased Potasium Permaganate, Ms Cha... wrote to Mr. Sonne informing him that it was a hazardous material and could not be shipped.
 * Mr. Sonne used his credit card to purhase one pound of
-* The Crown greatly appreciates the assitance of the defense.
+* The Crown greatly appreciates the assistance of the defense.
 These concessions have saved a great deal of time.

 * First witness.
-Urban Olbigrate (didn't catch spelling) sworn in.
+Irv Albrecht sworn in.

 * Detective Constable, I understand that you're from the forensic identification services?
  * Yes.